 My point here is that our memory system isn’t built for perfection, nor for accuracy.
 So holding ourselves to such standards is a recipe for self-loathing and you should all just stop doing it.
 Unless you’ve experienced a traumatic brain injury, encephalitis, or something of the sort, I expect that your memory is good – quite good.
 What does “good” mean here?
 Here’s a list of things that our memory systems enable us to do, with very little thought, in fact:

 a.
 Self-Definition.
-Can you describe yourself to someone who doesn’t know?
+Can you describe yourself to someone who doesn’t know you?
 Can you share stories about your past with new friends?
 Can you reminisce about shared experiences with friends & family?

 – Yes, you can?
 Then your memory is good.